andrewtoups/is.js/README.md

 IsJs.render(app);
 ```
 ### 6. Bind to attributes using any of the `data-*` attribute bindings.
-* The parser doesn't care if it's a real attribute or not.
+* The parser doesn't care if it's binding to a real attribute or not.
+Do with that what you will.
-* However, binding to the `value` of an `input` or `select` element will create a bi-directional binding.
+* Creating a `data-value` binding on an `input` or `select` element will create a bi-directional binding.
+* The `data-class` binding can resolve to either a single string or an array of strings.
+It can also be used in conjunction with the plain `class` attribute.

 <sub>**`index.js`**</sub>
 ```javascript